anshumanb/bowerrecipe/README.rst

     prior to running the executable.
 Optional; defaults to ``downloads``.
 Thus, the downloaded packages are placed in ``${base-directory}/downloads`` by default.

+    This directory *is* removed when the Buildout part is uninstalled.

 Example usage